redis-applied-ai/retrieval-optimizer/README.md

 ## I/O

 Input: set of chunks to be indexing and retrieved, set of queries and their corresponding relevant_item_ids (these id should be canonical aka unique to each chunk), and a study config.
+For an example see [label_app/data/mazda-labeled.json](label_app/data/mazda-labeled.json) and [label_app/data/2008-mazda3-chunks.json](label_app/data/2008-mazda3-chunks.json)

 Output: best configuration for search index.